uwdata/mosaic-framework-example/docs/nyc-taxi-rides.md

   ),
   vg.intervalX({ as: $filter }),
   vg.yTickFormat('s'),
-  vg.xLabel('Pickup Hour →'),
+  vg.xLabel('Pickup Hour'),
+  vg.yLabel('Number of Rides'),
   vg.width(680),
   vg.height(100)
 )
 ```

-Select an interval in a plot to filter the maps.
+_Select an interval in a plot to filter the maps.
-What spatial patterns can you find?
+What spatial patterns can you find?_